RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 ---

+Let's go shopping!
+Open the Web UI in your browser.
+To get the URL to the Web UI, run this command in CodeReady _Terminal_:

+`echo $(oc get route coolstore-ui -o=go-template --template='{{ .spec.host }}')`

-Let's go shopping some cool items via the frontend service(`Coolstore WEB UI`) then run the following shopping scenarios:
+Add some cool items to your shopping cart in the following shopping scenarios:

- * 1) Add a `Red Hat Fedora` to `Cart` via click on `Add to Cart` then you will see the `Success!
+ * 1) Add a _Red Hat Fedora_ to your cart by click on **Add to Cart**.
+You will see the `Success!
 Added!` message under the top munu.

 ![serverless]({% image_path add-to-cart.png %})

- * 2) Click on `Checkout` button in `Your Shopping Cart` and input the credit card information.
-The `Card Info` should be `16 `digits.
+ * 2) Go to the **Your Shopping Cart** tab and click on the **Checkout** button .
+Input the credit card information.
+The Card Info should be 16 digits and begin with the digit `4`.
+For example `4123987754646678`.

 ![serverless]({% image_path checkout.png %})

- * 3) `Input` your `Credit Card information` to pay the item you chose
+ * 3) Input your Credit Card information to pay for the items:

  ![serverless]({% image_path input-cc-info.png %})

- * 4) Confirm `Payment Status` of the your shopping items in the `All Orders` tab.
+ * 4) Confirm the _Payment Status_ of the your shopping items in the **All Orders** tab.
 It should be `Processing`.

  ![serverless]({% image_path payment-processing.png %})

- * 5) Reload `All Orders` page to confirm after at least `5s` if the Payment Status changed to `COMPLETED` or `FAILED`.
+ * 5) After a few moments, reload the **All Orders** page to confirm that the Payment Status changed to `COMPLETED` or `FAILED`.

  >`Note`: If the status is still `Processing`, the order service is processing incoming Kafka messages and store thme in MongoDB.
 Please reload the page a few times more.

  ![serverless]({% image_path payment-completedorfailed.png %})

 ### Summary

-In this scenario we developed `Event-Driven/Reactive` cloud-native applictions to deal with data streams from the shopping cart service to the order service and payment service using `Apache Kafka Topics`.
-To do that, the shopping cart service produces `order` messages and the order service subscribes the orders topic to add a new order to `MongoDB` as well as receives the `payments topic` to update the payment result in coolstore web-ui.
-In the meantime, the payment-service receives the `orders topic` to produce payment processing result messages in the `payments topic` for the order service.
+In this scenario we developed an _Event-Driven/Reactive_ cloud-native appliction to deal with data streams from the shopping cart service to the order service and payment service using _Apache Kafka).

-In order to implement this cloud-native application architecture, we use `Quarkus Kafka extension` to implement stream processing applications based on `Apache Kafka`.
-Especially, `AMQ Streams` enables you to create `Apache Kafka cluster` and `Topics` with easy user experiences via OpenShift developer catalog.
+We also used Quarkus and its _Kafka extension_ to integrate the app with Kafka. `AMQ Streams`, a fully supported Kafka solution from Red Hat, enables you to create Apache Kafka clusters very easily via OpenShift developer catalog.

-In the end, we have message-driven microservices for implementing reactive systems, where all the components interact using asynchronous messages passing.
-Most importantly, `Quarkus` is perfectly suited to implement event-driven microservices and reactive systems. `Congratulations!`
+In the end, we now have message-driven microservices for implementing reactive systems, where all the components interact using asynchronous messages passing.
+Most importantly, **Quarkus** is perfectly suited to implement event-driven microservices and reactive systems.
+Congratulations!